PresidentIsmail/Collect-Liked-Music-From-Spotify/README.md

 # Collect-Liked-Music-From-Spotify
-When this program is run, it collects all your music tht you have liked on your spotify account
+When this program is run, it collects all your music that you have liked on your spotify account

 ### How to run the program (Thought you'd never ask ;)
 * Download the file from this repository